hannobraun/playground/2025-08-02_monobloc/README.md

 memory_size

 # Grow the memory by a number of pages.
 Push the previous size or `-1` to the
-# stack, depending on the success of the allocation.
+# stack, depending on whether the allocation succeeds.
 num_pages memory_grow
 ```